 - Customer support: 24/7 support is available via phone, chat, and email.

 What Lightspeed Retail Is Missing

-Toast is a cloud-based restaurant POS system that offers online ordering and delivery tools, self-order kiosk options, traditional POS terminals, and handheld mobile terminals for tableside ordering.
-Its baseline subscription also packs an inventory and menu management system on par with other restaurant POS giants like Lightspeed.
-Toast software is customizable, and clients agree that the system is very easy to use.
-It also offers robust back-office and team management tools.
+Toast is a highly customizable, cloud-based restaurant POS system that offers online ordering and delivery tools, self-order kiosk options, traditional POS terminals, and handheld mobile terminals for tableside ordering.
+Its baseline subscription also packs a menu management system that’s on par with other restaurant POS giants like Lightspeed.

 Toast Standout Features

-- All-in-one software: Toast bundles POS, payment processing, payroll, team management, online ordering and delivery, and restaurant management tools (like menu creating and recipe costing) all under one system.
+- All-in-one software: Toast bundles POS, payment processing, payroll, team management, online ordering and delivery, and restaurant management tools, such as menu creating and recipe costing, all under one system.

 - Digital ordering solution: ToastNow is Toast’s software solution for expanding your business into multichannel sales.
 You can set up an online ordering page, integrate with Toast TakeOut mobile ordering app, and manage local or third-party delivery.
+Orders and payments can be settled via QR code.
 You can also use its built-in email marketing tools to boost your online presence.

-- Online sales channels: Toast POS lets you sell on Facebook and Instagram.
+- Online sales channels: Toast POS lets you sell on Facebook, Instagram, and Google.

 - Customer support: 24/7 support is offered via phone, chat, and email.